DataMascara/mimo_cat/README.md

 10. When you're ready to deploy, from root directory `firebase deploy`
     * You can use the preview feature with:  firebase hosting:channel:deploy <nickname> --project <project-id>
     firebase hosting:channel:deploy CHANNEL_ID
-    * You have to set up the hosting configs with `firebase init` to be able to deploy to hosting.
+    * You have to set up the hosting configs with `firebase init` (it will create a firebase.json file) to be able to deploy to hosting.

 Helpful links for firebase dev:
 * *getting started https://firebase.google.com/docs/functions/get-started?authuser=2